-As a finance professional, control over your payments is always front of mind.
-It’s understandable to be concerned about losing control and taking on more risk by using accounts payable (AP) software and trusting automation.
+As a finance professional, control over payments is always top of mind.
+So, it’s understandable to be concerned about losing control and taking on more risk by using accounts payable (AP) software and trusting automation.

 You may be concerned that by hiring a company to handle these processes you won’t be able to track what’s going on with your payments and invoices.
 But the exact opposite is true.